Observations on life; particularly spiritual

 The idea of seven heavens is found in Islam, Judaism and Hinduism.
 In Islam and Judaism, the divine throne is said to be in or above the seventh heaven.
 In Hinduism, the god Brahma lives in the seventh heaven.
 However, none of these ideas are mentioned in the Bible.

-It is thought that this myth came from ancient astrologists who could identify seven great heavenly objects (the Moon, Mercury, Venus, the Sun, Mars, Jupiter and Saturn) and assumed that each was moving in a separate heaven in a series of layers above the earth.
-These were the only objects that people could see in the sky that moved with respect to the stars.
-They gave us the names of the week: Saturday after Saturn, Sunday after the sun, Monday after the moon, and Tuesday to Friday after the Norse versions of Mars, Mercury, Jupiter and Venus.
+It is thought that the myth of seven heavens came from ancient astrologists who could identify seven great heavenly objects (the Moon, Mercury, Venus, the Sun, Mars, Jupiter and Saturn) and assumed that each was moving in a separate heaven, in a series of layers above the earth.
+These were the only objects that people could see in the sky that moved with respect to the fixed stars.
+They gave us the names of the week: Sunday after the sun, Monday after the moon, and Tuesday to Friday after the Norse versions of Mars, Mercury, Jupiter and Venus, and Saturday after Saturn.

 In the Old Testament, the Hebrew word “samayim” (Strongs #8064) is translated as “heaven” or “heavens” and has the following meanings according to the context in which the word is used: